johannesHHM/lol-cal/README.md

 #### colors
 Colors are either the name of a standard 4-bit terminal color, listed below, or a 256-bit hex color code, Ex: ```#45f3a2```.
-Colors can also be modified with the bold tag.
+Colors can also be modified with the "bold" tag.

 | 4-bit colors        |
 |---------------------|